Forrest Lasso: Professional

 Lasso signed with FC Cincinnati ahead of the 2018 USL season.
 He earned 29 appearances and 3 goals through his spell there.
 He was named USL Defender of the Year 2018, USL Best XI 2018 and played the most minutes for FC Cincinnati in their 2018 USL winning season.

 On December 3, 2018, he signed with FC Cincinnati in Major League Soccer ahead of the 2019 season as the fourth signing.
 He made his Major League Soccer debut on March 24, 2019, when he played a full 90 minutes in an away win against New England Revolution.

 On July 25, 2019, Lasso joined Nashville SC on loan for the remainder of the 2019 USL season.

 On November 14, 2019, FC Cincinnati announced they would not take up Lasso's contract option at the end of their 2019 season.

 Lasso signed with the Tampa Bay Rowdies on December 17, 2019.
 In two years with the Rowdies, the club twice won the USL Championship Eastern Conference and Lasso was named USL Defender of the Year both seasons.

 In January 2022, Lasso signed with GIF Sundsvall in Sweden.
 Sundsvall won the Swedish Superettan in 2021 and signed Lasso ahead of their promotion to the Allsvenskan.

 Lasso returned to the Rowdies on January 13, 2023.
 On December 5, 2024, the Rowdies announced that Lasso would be returning to the club for the 2025 season.

+He retired following the 2025 season.